timseverien/taggd/README.md

 			},

-			// For convenience, you can use strings to
-			// show, hide and toggle the popups
+			// Use 'show', 'hide' and 'toggle' to show/hide popups on mouse actions.
-			mouseenter: 'show',
+			mouseenter: 'show', # Displays popup on mouseenter.
-			mouseleave: 'hide'
+			mouseleave: 'hide'  # Hides popup on mouseleave.
 		}

 		// Whether to enable editor mode